Five Free & Helpful Apps to Help You Manage Your Money

 Luckily, we live in a digital age, and easy to use financial management tools have never been more accessible.
 With a small investment of your time you can set up some tools that will have you managing your money magnificently.

-Here’s our list of five free apps to help you manage your money:
+Here’s our list of five free apps still going strong in 2019 to help you manage your money:

 Find the best deals with PriceSpy

 Saving money isn’t always as easy as simply not spending it.
 Spending is a necessity, and there are items that we simply can’t do without.
 An easy way to save money in these situations is to make sure you’re buying items at the lowest possible price point.
 That’s where PriceSpy comes in.

 PriceSpy compares thousands of shops to let you know who is offering the cheapest price on a certain product.
 Having this app on your mobile device means that if you’re out and about and spot a good deal, you can quickly shop around other stores without having to travel there.
 If you’re willing to wait for a good deal, you can even set up notifications for when an item drops below a certain price.
 It also allows you to see the price fluctuations of a certain product over time!

 If you don’t have the cash upfront to buy necessary home appliances, MyHome can help by providing no-deposit finance on household items at competitive prices with free delivery.